 Any person checking a student out of school must be on the pre-approved checkout list.
-This will require proof of identity through the presentation of a State issued ID.
+This will require proof of identity through the presentation of a state issued ID.

-Parents may provide written notes for students who drive.
-Parent notes should be submitted to the main office at the beginning of the school day.
-The note must include the student's name, parents name, check out date/time, and reason.
+Parents may provide written notes and/or emails from the email address on file for the parent/guardian for students who drive.
+Parent notes should be submitted to the main office by 8:15 am the morning of the check-out.
+The note must include the student's name, parent's name, check out date/time, and reason.
 All notes must be verified by a staff member before students can be dismissed.